arbor-sim/arbor/doc/python/recipe.rst

     .. attribute:: weight

-        The weight of events to deliver.
+        The weight delivered to the target synapse.
+It is up to the target mechanism to interpret this quantity.
+        For Arbor-supplied point processes, such as the ``expsyn`` synapse, a weight of ``1`` corresponds to an increase in conductivity in the target mechanism of ``1`` μS (micro-Siemens).

 .. class:: regular_schedule